KalpakGaonkar/KalpakGaonkar/README.md

 ## You can view all of my projects [here](https://github.com/KalpakGaonkar?tab=repositories)

-Any feedback on my profile would be much appreciated as I am constantly looking to improve myself
+Any feedback on my profile would be much appreciated!
+Thank you!